-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2022 OF 10
+THIS DOCUMENT IS FOR AR CHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.

 1303 ALTCS Application Process

 1303 ALTCS Application Process

 ALTCS applications are different from other AHCCCS Medical Assistance applications in the following ways:

 - A financial interview with the customer or customer's representative is required; - A Pre-Admission Screening (PAS) assessment is required; - A Share of Cost (SOC) is estimated and determined; and - Customers may still qualify for other AHCCCS Medicaid Assistance categories, when they fail to meet requirements that only apply to ALTCS.